 You should be able to return to school or work within two weeks of surgery, as long as your job is not physically strenuous.
 We will give you specific guidelines for gradually resuming activities though anything which raises your blood pressure needs to be avoided for two to three weeks.

-Your initial consultation is free of charge.
+Your initial consultation has a ‘planning fee’ of £150, though this is deducted from your surgery costs, should you proceed.
 It is difficult to give a wholly accurate idea of the cost of your surgery until we have met and fully assessed your needs and goals.
 At the end you will be given an exact quote which will cover all treatment, appointments and re-admissions or revisions, should that be necessary.
 The price guide below should give a reasonable idea of the range of prices for your chosen treatment.

-Your second consultation is more in-depth, often including a 3D imaging assessment and simulation of outcome, as well as preparation for the day itself.
-This costs £150 and is included in the cost of your treatment.
+Your second consultation is free of charge, is more in-depth, often including a 3D imaging assessment and simulation of outcome, as well as preparation for the day itself.

 |Treatment||Nights Stay||Total cost without planning fee (£150)||Total cost with planning fee (£150)|